seung-lab/cloud-volume/README.md

     Non-aligned writes will proceed.
 Be careful, non-aligned writes are wasteful in memory and bandwidth, and in a mulitprocessing environment, are subject to an ugly race condition. (c.f. https://github.com/seung-lab/cloud-volume/issues/87)
 * parallel - True/False/(int > 0), If False or 1, use a single process.
 If > 1, use that number of processes for downloading
    that coordinate over shared memory.
 If True, use a number of processes equal to the number of available cores.
-* otuput_to_shared_memory - True/False/string.
-Instead of using ordinary numpy memory allocations, download to shared memory.
-    Be careful, shared memory is like a file and doesn't disappear unless explicitly unlinked. (`vol.unlink_shared_memory()`) A string input specifies a possibly preexisting shared memory location.

 ### CloudVolume Methods